spaceinventor/csh_example/README.md

 There are some special settings required when building a dynamic library for defered linking when loaded as a plugin.

-b_lundef=false : All functions from libraries, like csp, are undefined when building the addin, which must be allowed.
+b_lundef=false : All functions from libraries, like csp, are undefined when building the APM, which must be allowed.

 -PIC : The library may be loaded on any address, so position independent code is required.